 |Sólveig Ásgeirsdóttir||« Treystu á mig »||« Trust In Me »||Iðunn Ásgeirsdóttir, Ragnheiður Bjarnadóttir|

-The first semi-final will take place on 25 February 2017, where six of the competing acts will present their songs to the public.
-The top three entries decided solely by televoting will advance to the final.
+The first semi-final took place on 25 February 2017 where six of the competing acts presented their songs to the public.
+The top three entries decided solely by televoting advanced to the final.

 |Semi-final 1 – 25 February 2017|

-The second semi-final will take place on 4 March 2017, where six of the competing acts will present their songs to the public.
-The top three entries decided solely by televoting will advance to the final.
+The second semi-final took place on 4 March 2017 where six of the competing acts will present their songs to the public.
+The top three entries decided solely by televoting advanced to the final.

 |Semi-final 2 – 4 March 2017|

 |2||Daði Freyr Pétursson||« Hvað með það? »||5.005||3||Advanced|